gabrielrih/sqlpinger/README.md

 # sqlpinger
-A lightweight CLI tool to monitor SQL Server availability by continuously executing SELECT 1.
+A lightweight CLI tool to monitor SQL Server availability by continuously executing WAITFOR DELAY on the database.
 It automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report at the end of execution.

 Perfect for testing connectivity, diagnosing intermittent issues or validating failovers.